Table of Contents

 This benefit is closely related to the first, but relieving pressure is related to much more than just the spine.
 All your other joints in your lower body will also be relieved of that pressure.

 Think about your knees and hip joints.
 People suffer from pain in those joints too.
-If you feel little aches and pains in your joints, using an inversion table might be for you.
+If you feel little aches and pains in your bones, using an inversion table might be for you.

 This article shows how using an inversion table can increase flexibility that rolls over to a better golf game.
 This company is called Teeter.
-They make very good inversion tables that I would recommend.
+They make perfect inversion tables that I would recommend.
 You can find them here:

 Using an inversion table can relieve this stress by reducing muscle tension and lengthening tight muscles connected to the spine.
 One study showed that muscle tension went down 35% in the first 10 seconds of being inverted by measuring the electrical impulse activity in these muscles.